How to visit Colosseum’s underground

 Posted on Dec 11, 2019 in Planning Support, On your own

 • you can see the whole structure of the Colosseum even without this special access, from the ground level or second tier which are open to everybody with a standard ticket.
 It is mainly a matter of perspective.
-It’s surely nice to walk across the new underground path, but the work for the new arena floor will start soon and the path will be closed again for a while.

 Conclusions:

-• you can decide a standard tour of the Colosseum is enough, you will learn everything about the Colosseum in any case and we can combine the standard visit to an “Underground Rome” tour, including other sites nearby, in order to understand the stratification of Rome.
+• you can decide a standard tour of the Colosseum is enough, you will learn everything about the Colosseum in any case and we can combine this standard visit to an “Underground Rome” tour, including other sites nearby, in order to understand the stratification of Rome.

-• you can check the official website of the company managing the tickets of the Colosseum here: www.coopculture.it and you can try to secure tickets on your own.
+• you can check the official website of the company managing the tickets of the Colosseum here and you can try to secure tickets on your own.
 They sell the simple access or you can buy the internal guided tours of the Colosseum (approx 75’ long).
 If you are interested in a visit of the Forum/Palatine area (these sites are included in the ticket you buy for the Colosseum) we can meet you earlier or later outside the Colosseum and tour these areas with you.

-• this internal company (Coopculture) has several guides at disposal, we know some of them, most are archaeologists and well prepared tour guides.
+• this internal company has several guides at disposal, we know some of them, most are archaeologists and well prepared tour guides.
 It has to be said they reiterate this tour more than once a day and several days in a row.
 They know their stuff, but sometimes they lose freshness and enthusiasm.

 Be informed and chose what’s best for you!